kevin-fang-lscm/magneto-matcher/README.md

 > Welcome to Magneto!

-This is the code for the paper "Magneto: Combining Small and Large Language Models for Schema Matching" submitted to VLDB 2025.
+This repository contains the codebase of our paper "[Magneto: Combining Small and Large Language Models for Schema Matching](https://arxiv.org/abs/2412.08194)".

 Magneto is an innovative framework designed to enhance schema matching (SM) by intelligently combining small, pre-trained language models (SLMs) with large language models (LLMs).
 Our approach is structured to be both cost-effective and broadly applicable.

 The framework operates in two distinct phases:
 - **Candidate Retrieval**: This phase involves using SLMs to quickly identify a manageable subset of potential matches from a vast pool of possibilities.
+Optional LLM-powered fine-tuning can be performed.
-- **Reranking**: In this phase, LLMs take over to assess and reorder the candidates, simplifying the process for users to review and select the most suitable matches.
+- **Match Reranking**: In this phase, LLMs take over to assess and reorder the candidates, simplifying the process for users to review and select the most suitable matches.

 ## Contents